jokzcooks/ChatParser-by-Jokzyz/README.md

 # Important

+#### Please note that this program does delete and recreate the output.txt every time you run it, so if you are running the program with a new message log input, you will need to copy the file and paste it elsewhere before running the parser with the new log!

 This program is curated to work with direct messages between you and `Vans Bot#1459`!
 If you are using a different account generator, you may have to change up a few things with the code:

 The success message that is  being parsed is: